Characters of the StarCraft series: The Overmind

 Although no longer a major character in the story, the remains of the original Overmind appear again in StarCraft II.
 Following the interpretation of the prophetic fragments recovered by Zeratul on Ulaan by the Preservers of Zhakul, Zeratul deduces that the "Great Hungerer" referenced by the prophecy refers to the Zerg Overmind, and travels to Aiur to recover whatever memories lingered within the remains of the Overmind's husk.
 In the course of his investigation, Zeratul encounters the spirit of Tassadar, who passes on vital information he obtained from the Overmind concerning the Queen of Blades, the Hybrid, and the Overmind's vision of one possible future brought about due to the death of Kerrigan.
+His remains was eventually used by Amon to build his ideal host body, alongside using countless captive Protoss, merging the remains to build the body.
+It took the whole force of the Protoss to eliminate the body.
 Alongside Kerrigan, the Overmind was rated the eighth most diabolical video game villain by GamePro.

 The Overmind is served by Cerebrates as secondary agents in the Zerg Swarm, each of which commands an individual brood of Zerg that possesses a distinct tactical role within the hierarchy.
 Alongside the Overmind, the cerebrates are the only Zerg with full sapience, each with its own personality and methods, although they are genetically incapable of disobeying the Overmind.
 Cerebrates can be reincarnated by the Overmind upon death, though dark templar energies are capable of preventing this.
 The death of a cerebrate causes the Overmind to lose control of its respective brood, which will then run amok.

 Daggoth

 Daggoth is highest ranking cerebrate who is in command of the Tiamat Brood, the largest and most powerful brood in the Zerg Swarm, and the most strong-willed and ferocious of the cerebrates.
 It trains the player character, a young cerebrate, in the Zerg campaign of StarCraft and dispenses forces to protect Kerrigan following her transformation.
 Daggoth was charged with protecting the Overmind itself.
-In the wake of the Overmind's death, Daggoth immediately takes command of the fractured Zerg broods and orders several cerebrates to merge to form a new Overmind.
+In the wake of the Overmind's death, Daggoth immediately takes command of the fractured Zerg broods and orders several cerebrates to merge to form a new Overmind, but is opposed by Kerrigan.
+Daggoth perishes in the aftermath of the second Overmind's destruction.

+While having no speaking lines in the Brood War expansion, Daggoth's unit portrait is used for almost all Zerg structures throughout the campaign.